Forceu/barcodebuddy-documentation/docs/_build/html/_static/usage.rst

 """""""""""""""""""""""""""""""""""""""""""""

 Plug in your barcode scanner to the Linux computer / server you will be using.
 Run the command ``evtest`` as root.
-You will see a list of devices, select the one that is your barcode scanner and remember the number (eg. event6).
+You will see a list of devices, select the one that is your barcode scanner and remember the number (e.g.. event6).
 Scan a barcode.
 You will now see output in the evtest program.
 If not, you have selected the wrong source.

 Docker